 WIFI is available in the guest house.
-Frequently, signals get dropped.
-Alternative areas for WIFI on campus are MTU and Reception area.
-Speak to IT for the password for WIFI in different areas of campus.
+Speak to IT for the password for WIFI.

 Students should be aware that other guests are staying in the guest house and avoid being noisy at night.

 A cleaner will come by and clean your room daily.
 However, please try to keep bedroom and bathroom as tidy and clean as possible.